 In 1947 the house and grounds were sold by the Melville family to the then Fife County Council.
 Its name was changed back to Craigtoun and the grounds established as Craigtoun Country Park.
-The Mansion became a maternity hospital, until 1992 when it was closed.
-The country park facilities were added to over the following two decades and by the mid 1960s the park was at its peak as a tourist and day-tripper attraction with facilities including bowling green, stage for regular Sunday concerts and acts, spectacular glasshouses, miniature railway, putting green/crazy golf, rowing and motor boats and the famous ‘Puffin Billy’ tractor drawn train.
+The Mansion became a maternity hospital until its closure in 1992.
+The country park facilities were added to over the following two decades and by the mid 1960s the park was at its peak as a tourist and day-tripper attraction with facilities including bowling green, stage for regular Sunday concerts and acts, spectacular glasshouses, miniature railway, putting green/crazy golf, rowing and motor boats and the famous ‘Puffin’ Billy’ tractor drawn train.
 The end of each season was also marked in September with the Craigtoun Illuminations – a spectacular fireworks display.